borismattijssen/cyber-data-analytics/assignment3/README.md

 # Sampling & Fingerprinting
 This folder contains code and data for sampling and fingerprinting.
 Follow the instructions below to reproduce our obtained results.

+## Downloading the data
+Please note that the datafiles in the `data` folder are managed through [git lfs](https://git-lfs.github.com/).
+If you want to clone the full repo, you first need to set up git lfs on your system (this can be done very easily).
+Otherwise you can download the data files manually from [this website](https://mcfp.weebly.com/the-ctu-13-dataset-a-labeled-dataset-with-botnet-normal-and-background-traffic.html).
+Note, that we rename the data files to include the Malware capture number (see `data/` for examples).

 ## Reproducing results

 ### Set-up